VOMPECCC: A Modular Completion Framework for Emacs

 Figure 1: JPEG produced with DALL-E 3

-Completion is not a feature.
-It is a system — one composed of at least half a dozen orthogonal concerns that most users never think about separately.
-This post introduces VOMPECCC, a loose acronym for eight packages that, together, form a complete, modular, Unix-philosophy-aligned completion framework for Emacs: Vertico, Orderless, Marginalia, Prescient, Embark, Consult, Corfu, and Cape.
-Each package does one thing.
-All eight compose through Emacs's standard APIs.
-And any subset works without the others.
+VOMPECCC is a loose acronym for eight of them that, together, form a complete, modular, Unix-philosophy-aligned completion framework for Emacs: Vertico, Orderless, Marginalia, Prescient, Embark, Consult, Corfu, and Cape.
+Each package does one thing, and the key attribute of all eight is that they compose through Emacs's standard completion APIs, meaning any subset works without the others.

-When you press M-x and start typing, what happens next seems simple: a list appears, you pick something, it runs.
+Even if you've only used Emacs once, you've likely seen it's completion features in action.
+When you press M-x and start typing, a list appears, you pick something, and it runs.
 But beneath that interaction lies a system of surprising depth.
 Consider what a fully featured completion experience actually requires:

 Completion is not one problem.
 It is at least six, and most frameworks pretend otherwise.

-For the better part of a decade, two frameworks dominated Emacs completion: Helm and Ivy.
-Both were genuinely transformative — they proved that Emacs's built-in completion experience was inadequate, and they inspired everything that followed.
-But both, in retrospect, made the same architectural trade-off: they bundled every concern into a single package with a proprietary API.
-The benefits were immediate; the costs emerged over time.
+For the better part of a decade, two incredible frameworks dominated Emacs completion: Helm and Ivy.
+Both were genuinely transformative, because in my opinion, they proved that Emacs's built-in completion experience was inadequate, and they inspired everything that followed.
+But both, in retrospect, made the same architectural trade-off: they bundled every concern into a single package with a single API.
+I have used both packages extensively, as both a package author and a consumer.
+The benefits were immediate for me, but the costs emerged over time.

-Helm's ambition was total.
-It provided its own candidate display, its own filtering, its own action system, its own source API (via EIEIO classes), and dozens of built-in commands: file finding, buffer switching, grep, occur, man pages, color picking, process management, and more.
-It offered 44+ file actions alone.
+Helm's ambition was impressive but all-encompassing.
+It provided its own candidate display, filtering, action system, source API (via EIEIO classes), and dozens of built-in commands for things like file finding, buffer switching, grep, and more….
+The actions system was comprehensive too — it offered 44+ file actions alone.

 Helm showed what great completion could feel like.
 Its architecture showed what happens when a single maintainer carries every concern alone.

 Most critically, Helm replaced Emacs's completing-read entirely with its own proprietary helm-source API.
 Every Helm extension was written against this API.
 None of them could be reused with any other completion system.
-If Helm's development stalled — and it did, twice, in 2018 and 20203 — every downstream package was stranded.
+That was the helm killer for me: if Helm's development stalled — and it did, twice, in 2018 and 20203 — every downstream package would be stranded.

 Ivy emerged in 2015 as Oleh Krehel's direct reaction to Helm's complexity.
-Where Helm tried to do everything, Ivy aimed to be minimalist.
+Where Helm tried to do everything, Oleh aimed to be more minimalist or at least better factored.
 The package split its concerns into three logical components: Ivy (the completion UI), Swiper (an isearch replacement), and Counsel (enhanced commands).

 In practice, the split was cosmetic.
 All three lived in a single repository.
-Counsel required Ivy's internals.
+Counsel was coupled to Ivy's internals.
 And the core architectural choice was the same as Helm's: Ivy defined its own completion API, ivy-read, and Counsel commands called ivy-read directly rather than completing-read.
 Code written for Ivy worked only with Ivy.

 When Ivy's original maintainer stepped back, the project entered a period of reduced maintenance.
 A new maintainer has since taken over and released version 0.15.1, but active feature development has slowed considerably from the 2016–2020 peak.

 The Unix philosophy, as articulated by Doug McIlroy5, is straightforward: "Write programs that do one thing and do it well.
 Write programs to work together."
-Viewed through this lens, both Helm and Ivy bundle multiple concerns — completion UI, matching engine, action framework, command library — into packages that communicate through proprietary APIs (helm-source, ivy-read) rather than Emacs's native completing-read contract.
-The result is that extensions and backends written for one framework cannot be reused with another.
-The investment is non-transferable.
+Viewed through this lens, both Helm and Ivy bundle too many concerns into packages that communicate through proprietary APIs (helm-source, ivy-read) rather than Emacs's native completing-read contract.
+The result is that extensions and backends written for one framework cannot be reused with another, making an investment in either tool non-transferable.

-None of this diminishes what they achieved.
-Helm and Ivy showed the community what great completion felt like.
+None of this diminishes what they achieved, by the way.
+I'm personally a huge Helm and Ivy fan and I've build with them and consumed them directly for years.
+In my opinion, the legacy of Helm and Ivy is that they showed the community what great completion felt like, and gave a taste of what a fully featured completion system built on the Emacs substrate could be.
 The question is whether the architecture that delivered those features is the one we want to build on going forward.

 Package Concern Author